roajonny/common/docs/source/index.rst

    maintainability and mitigates the potential for siloes, or tribal knowledge
 *  It modernizes FPGA development practices by **leveraging SW tools and methodologies** that are effective, robust, and standard in the SW world
-*  It provides a **convenient template as a starting point for new FPGA projects,** which is intended to be simple to understand and leverage
+*  It provides a **convenient template as a starting point for FPGA projects,** which is intended to be simple to understand and straightforward to leverage

 This is to say, simply, that it **establishes an infrastructure for effortless collaboration, encouraging the de-centralization of knowledge and writing